DIV-18-GUP-0102/Beginers-Scrapping/Readme.md

   - POLARITY SCORE
   - SUBJECTIVITY SCORE

-  I used the `filtered_words_2` list which is the list of words excluding any stopwords provided in the Assignment.
+  I used the `filtered_words_2` list which is the list of words excluding any stopwords.

 - In **Fog Index**, I have calculated the `AVG SENTENCE LENGTH` as the `Sum of the total number of words(Including stopwords and duplicate words)/ total number of sentences`